Zichen "Charlie" Zhang

 James B. Angell Scholar

-“A” record for two or more consecutive terms.
-Received for two years, 2024 and 2025
+Awarded for an A record across two or more consecutive terms.
+Received in 2024 and 2025.

 University of Michigan